Charles B. Yates: Death and legacy

 Yates, his wife, and their children Elena and William died in a plane crash on October 6, 2000, in Martha's Vineyard, Massachusetts, when the twin propeller Mitsubishi MU-2B airplane Yates was piloting crashed into the Manuel F. Correllus State Forest, about one mile from Martha's Vineyard Airport.
-Shortly before the crash, Yates acknowledged a warning from air traffic control that he was flying too law, responding, "I am correcting."
+Shortly before the crash, Yates acknowledged a warning from air traffic control that he was flying too low, responding, "I am correcting."
 Yates and the controllers began to make small talk before the plane crashed into a wooded area near the end of the airfield.
 Conditions were overcast, with visibility of two miles under a 100-foot ceiling of fog.
 In 2003, the owner of the plane, Keith Corporation, later sued the air traffic controllers for failing to sufficiently warn Yates.

 At the time of his death, Yates was a resident of Princeton, New Jersey.
-In addition to his children from his first marriage, adopted son Sergei, and seven grandchildren, he was survived by his brothers, Charles Yates and Roy and Steven O'Brien, and his sister Frances Yates.
+In addition to his children from his first marriage, adopted son Sergei, and seven grandchildren, he was survived by his brothers, Craig Yates and Roy and Steven O'Brien, and his sister Frances Yates.

 Frances Yates established the Norman Williams Distinguished Lecture in Land Use Planning and the Law at Vermont Law School in honor of Charles and Anya Yates.